siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 ### Keep Using It

 Another, more fun way to figure out its best practices and limitations is to use the tool yourself - practicing in a way.
-Every time you encounter an error you can either figure out a way to solve it or go the other direction and learn how to avoid the wrong answers completely.
+Every time you encounter an error you can either figure out a way to solve it and regenerate the code or go the other direction and learn how to avoid the wrong answers completely.

 ## Conclusion

-The OpenAI Playground should in no way be seen as the end-all-be-all for obtaining study material for your pathway to perfect programming but it should definitely be in consideration if you need a quick and simple way to get at least an idea of how to implement a certain algorithm you have in mind.
+The OpenAI Playground should in no way be seen as the end-all-be-all for obtaining study material for your pathway to perfect programming but it should certainly be an option if you need a quick and simple way to get at least an idea of how to implement some specific algorithm you have in mind.

 As long as you prepare for the potential hundreds of regeneration attempts you'll have with it, [OpenAI Playground](https://beta.openai.com/playground) could most definitely be one of, if not your favorite, study buddies.